 As a Zig Ziglar Legacy certified speaker, Sergeant Richard Morris will teach how to strengthen self-image, build strong faith, family, work and community relationships.
 Retired Detective Sergeant Richard Morris left the Fort Worth Police Department in 2014, working with Gang Intelligence after nearly 36 years.
 Richard is a 10th degree black belt in karate and one of the world’s leading authorities on self-defense and the science of fighting on the streets.
 He is an international keynote speaker, Ziglar Legacy Certified coach, trainer and published author, a reserve Tarrant County deputy constable.

 PTSD, My Story of Survival and Concluding Remarks

-Retired FBI Special Agent Paul Vick, BDIC co-founder/partner, former FBI supervisory special agent, former Wichita Police Department detective in Wichita, Kansas and member of the Wichita Metro Crime Commission.
+Retired FBI Special Agent Paul Vick, BDIC managing member/co-founder, former FBI supervisory special agent, former Wichita Police Department detective in Wichita, Kansas and member of the Wichita Metro Crime Commission.

-Reporting of the continuing education hours received to the Missouri Commission on Peace Officers Standards and Training will be the responsibility of the attendee and his/her agency head or appointing authority.
+Reporting of the continuing education hours received to the Missouri or Kansas Commission on Peace Officers Standards and Training will be the responsibility of the attendee and his/her agency head or appointing authority.